Breeze0806/go-etl/datax/plugin/reader/db2/README.md

    - For Linux, set the environment variable `LD_LIBRARY_PATH` to point to the DB2 ODBC library path, e.g., `export LD_LIBRARY_PATH=${DB2HOME}/lib`.
    - For Windows, update the system PATH to include the path to the DB2 ODBC library, e.g., `set path=%path%;%GOPATH%\src\github.com\ibmdb\go_ibm_db\clidriver\bin`.

+2. What should I do when encountering the error `[CLI Driver] SQL1042C An unexpected system error occurred.
+SQLSTATE=58004 SQLCODE=-1042`?

+   - Add the AUTHENTICATION=SERVER; option to the `url`.